challiwill/meteorologica/README.md

 ## Deployment

-To push to cloudfoundry run:
+To push to cloudfoundry run the following command from within the app directory:
 ```
 cf push meteorologica -b https://github.com/cloudfoundry/go-buildpack.git
 ```